 The specialist may carry out a number of tests.

 A rectal examination

-This may be a bit uncomfortable, but is not painful.
-A proctoscope or sigmoidoscope may be used - an instrument that allows the doctor to examine the area in more detail.
-In some countries this device is called an anoscope, and the procedure 'anoscopy'.
-The examination will determine whether the patient needs a biopsy.
+This may be uncomfortable, but it is not usually painful.
+The doctor may use a proctoscope, anoscope, or sigmoidoscope to examine the area in more detail.
+The examination will determine whether a biopsy is needed.

 A small sample of tissue is taken from the anal area and sent to the lab for testing.
 Tissue will be examined under a microscope.